TKA-Developments/Backend-Challenge/README.md

 - Notify us.
 Please send an email to [admin@tka.co.id](mailto:admin@tka.co.id)

 ## Suggestions
 - Make it easy for us to try your app.
 Add instructions on how to run your demo.
-There's a section below you can fill in
+There's a section below where you can fill in.
 - Checkout [Postman](https://www.postman.com) to test your API
 - Free [PostgreSQL server](https://www.postgresql.org)
 - No need to host your server anywhere, the code will be reviewed locally, make sure that your PostgreSQL server is running all the time during the testing & review period
 - Don't be afraid if you're still a newbie.
 We will judge what you built adjusted with your experience.
 If you're just starting out, but can learn fast.
 We want you :)
 - Be prepared to explain your decisions and your thought process in the next interview.
 We're curious about how you think! :)

+## How to run the demo
+(REPLACE THIS WITH YOUR INSTRUCTIONS)